Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 <script src="https://asciinema.org/a/zp8nTTvEwB8YFrrnZQeFiGC9r.js" id="asciicast-zp8nTTvEwB8YFrrnZQeFiGC9r" async="true"></script>

-The above video showcases how `spin` works fine with Homebrew installed Python 3.10.
+This video showcases how `spin` works fine with Homebrew installed Python 3.10.
 The build completes.
 However, `dev.py` fails because it is unable to resolve paths correctly.

 In summary, the move from `dev.py` to `spin` has brought notable improvements in code simplicity, build reliability, and alignment with other scientific computing projects.